jcraane/personal-blog-hugo/content/post/2025-10-13-aiguideline.md

 Traditional documentation, while valuable, often exists separately from the code itself.
 Developers—both human and AI—must context-switch between the codebase and external documentation, leading to potential misalignment and inconsistencies.

+Guidelines do exist, for example .junie/guidelines.md, but these guidelines need to kept in sync.
+The bigger the guidelines the harder for the AI to follow consistently.

 Enter `@AIGuideline`: a simple yet powerful annotation that embeds architectural and design guidance directly into your codebase, making it immediately discoverable by AI assistants during code generation.

 ### The Problem: AI Assistants Need Context